rfeers/python-projects/2_defining_concepts/README.md

-# Project 2 - Defininf concepts
+# Project 2 - Defining concepts

 Basic Python project to generate a defining algorithm.
 The user is aked to enter an input word and the corresponding definition is provided.